- Gift Options

-Kenneth R. Roney is the President of the Church of the Nazarene Foundation.
-Prior to serving in his present position, he served as the Executive Vice President for the Foundation, assisted Stewardship Development Ministries, Nazarene Theological Seminary, various mission partnerships, and the Church of the Nazarene Foundation by helping individuals make lifetime ministry gifts and legacy gifts and by working with individuals, trusts, churches, districts, and schools who want to utilize the opportunities for investment and giving through the Church of the Nazarene Foundation.
+Kenneth R. Roney is the Interim President of the Church of the Nazarene Foundation.
+Ken served the Foundation as President from 2012 until March 2021, when he announced his retirement.
+He graciously agreed to serve as Interim President for a period of time after his official retirement to guide the Foundation so that a proper transition to his successor could take place.
+Prior to serving as President, he served as the Executive Vice President for the Foundation, assisted Stewardship Development Ministries, Nazarene Theological Seminary, various mission partnerships, and the Church of the Nazarene Foundation by helping individuals make lifetime ministry gifts and legacy gifts and by working with individuals, trusts, churches, districts, and schools who want to utilize the opportunities for investment and giving through the Church of the Nazarene Foundation.

 Ken practiced law for thirty-six years.
 His practice was a general civil practice with emphasis on wills, trusts, estate planning, real estate, corporate law and dispute resolution.
 In addition to practicing law, he has served as a mediator and an arbitrator and has been a trainer of mediators in private industry, state agencies, and courses approved by the Supreme Courts of Florida, Indiana, Tennessee, and California.
 He graduated with high honors from the University of Florida (B.A.) and from Nova University Law School (J.D.) and is admitted to the Florida, Colorado, and Kansas Bars.

 In addition to serving as the Foundation's president, he is a member of Hope Springs Nazarene Church located in Loveland, Colorado.
 He has served as an adjunct professor with Mid-America Nazarene University, teaching courses in grant writing and business law in their MBA program.